Skyrmion on magnetic tunnel junction: weaving quantum transport with micro-magnetism: Toy model

-When the simulation considers 30 eigenvalues, our method yields remarkably accurate results, displaying an error of only 0.04\%.
-The error decreases further to below $3 \times 10^{-3}\%$ with just 50 eigenvalues.
-We also observe an error of less than 0.05\% in the spin current for a set of 30 eigenvalue.
+To observe the diminishing impact of irrelevant eigenvalues, we start with a small relevant set and gradually increase its size.
+As depicted in Fig. \ref{fig:Sheet}, we observe that the charge current obtained using the spatio-eigen approach converges to the charge current obtained with 2D NEGF as the size of the eigenvalue set increases.
+This comparison provides valuable insights into the accuracy and efficiency of our computational approach.\\ When the simulation considers 30 eigenvalues, our method yields remarkably accurate results, displaying an error of only 0.04\%.
+The error decreases further to below $3 \times 10^{-3}\%$ with only 50 eigenvalues.
+We also observe an error of less than 0.05\% in the spin current for a set of 30 eigenvalues.
+Examining the transmission at different energy levels (see Fig.~\ref{fig:Eig2D}(b)), we observe that both the 2D-NEGF and our spatio-eigen approach yield identical transmission across all energy levels.
 A similar trend is observed for different device characteristics and non-uniform contacts.
-Hence, this toy model demonstrates that the argument we presented in the methodology section, regarding the reduction of the effects of conduction and interference from the irrelevant set of eigen states, diminishes as we increase the threshold of the relevant set.
-The toy model numerically demonstrate that we can capture all the physics of quantum transport using spatio-eigen approaches of NEGF while utilizing only a fraction of computational resources compared to full 3D-NEGF.\\
+Hence, this toy model demonstrates that the argument we presented in the methodology section regarding the reduction of the effects of conduction and interference from the irrelevant set of eigenstates holds true as we increase the threshold of the relevant set.
+The toy model numerically demonstrates that we can capture all the physics of quantum transport using spatio-eigen approaches of NEGF while utilizing only a fraction of computational resources compared to full 3D-NEGF.